 NFL mock draft 2017

-Myles Garrett, Deshaun Watson, Leonard Fournette and other prospects are expected to be top picks in the 2017 NFL Draft, which will be held April 27-29 in Philadelphia.
+Myles Garrett, Jonathan Allen, Deshaun Watson, and other prospects are expected to be top picks in the 2017 NFL Draft, which will be held April 27-29 in Philadelphia.
 But which teams will pick them?
-With the conference championships less than a week away, newsday.com NFL draft analyst Nick Klopsis makes his predictions in the 1.2 edition of the 2017 NFL mock draft.
+With free agency in full swing and pro days and individual workouts underway, Newsday.com NFL draft analyst Nick Klopsis looks at the full first round in the latest edition of his 2017 NFL mock draft.

 1. Cleveland Browns: Myles Garrett, Edge rusher, Texas A&M(Credit: Getty Images / Scott Halleran)

 Cleveland narrowly avoided becoming the second team to go 0-16, and their reward was the No. 1 pick.
-Simply put, the Browns need help anywhere they can get it, and with the benefit of an extra first-round pick, they don't have to feel compelled to address their biggest need -- quarterback -- first overall.
-Myles Garrett is the consensus top prospect in this class and would be an immediate boost to a pass rush that tied for second-to-last in the NFL in sacks (26).
+Simply put, the Browns need help anywhere they can get it, and with the benefit of an extra first-round pick, they don't have to feel compelled to address their biggest need - quarterback - first overall.
+Myles Garrett is the consensus top prospect in this class and would be an immediate boost to a pass rush that ranked third-to-last in the NFL in sacks (26).
 Garrett has every trait a team could want from an edge rusher.
-His prototypical size (6-5, 270) and an excellent mix of speed, power, bend and burst helped him rack up 31 sacks and 47 tackles for loss in three seasons for Texas A&M. Garrett is an impact player that opposing teams would have to gameplan for - something that the Browns defense hasn't had for some time.
+His prototypical size (6-4 1/2, 272) and an excellent mix of speed, power, bend and burst helped him rack up 31 sacks and 47 tackles for loss in three seasons.
+Garrett is an impact player that opposing teams would have to gameplan for - something that the Browns defense hasn't had for some time.
 Previous picks: Garrett (1.0, 2.0, 3.0).

 2. San Francisco 49ers: Mitchell Trubisky, QB, North Carolina(Credit: Getty Images / Streeter Lecka)

 5. Tennessee Titans (via L.A.
 Rams): Mike Williams, WR, Clemson(Credit: Getty Images / Streeter Lecka)

-Rishard Matthews emerged as the Titans' top receiver this year with 831 receiving yards and eight touchdowns, but as Marcus Mariota continues to grow at quarterback, the Titans need to keep giving him more receiving options.
-Clemson has a history of producing great NFL receivers (DeAndre Hopkins, Sammy Watkins, Martavis Bryant), and Mike Williams looks to be the next member of that group.
-Williams has great size at 6-3 and 225 pounds, is expected to be one of the faster receivers at the Combine in February and plays the ball well in the air thanks to his size and large catch radius.
-He missed 2015 with a neck injury, and while he looked to have put it behind him this season, teams still will do their due diligence in making sure Williams is healthy.
+Rishard Matthews emerged as the Titans' top receiver this year with 831 receiving yards and eight touchdowns, but as Marcus Mariota continues to grow at quarterback, the Titans need to give him more options.
+Clemson has a history of producing great NFL receivers (DeAndre Hopkins, Sammy Watkins, Martavis Bryant), and Mike Williams looks to be next.
+Williams has great size at 6-3 5/8 and 218 pounds, is expected to be one of the faster receivers at the Combine in February and plays the ball well in the air thanks to his size and large catch radius.
+He missed 2015 with a neck injury, and while he put it behind him this season, teams still will do their due diligence.
+Previous picks: M. Williams (1.0, 2.0, 3.0).

 9. Cincinnati Bengals: Reuben Foster, LB, Alabama(Credit: Getty Images / Kevin C. Cox)